JavaScript is required

 The real problem with cramming is what researchers call the "fluency illusion."
 During a cram session, you review the same material over and over in a single sitting.
 By the tenth time you see the word (study), yeah, you recognize it instantly.
 Your brain tricks you into thinking you've learned it permanently.
 But recognition during study and recall weeks later are completely different skills.
 Cramming trains recognition, not recall.

-The neuroscience behind spaced repetition
+The neuroscience behind spaced repetition: The forgetting curve

 Spaced repetition works because it aligns with how your brain actually wants to store information.
 Your memory isn't a filing cabinet where you just stick facts and they stay there forever.
 It's more like a muscle that needs specific training to get stronger.